St Columba's Chapel, Footprints, and Holy Well, Kintyre

 Saddell Abbey - 16.6 miles (Abbey)

-Nearest Accommodation to St Columba's Chapel, Footprints, and Holy Well:
+Nearest Holiday Cottages to St Columba's Chapel, Footprints, and Holy Well:

 Nearby accommodation is calculated 'as the crow flies' from St Columba's Chapel, Holy Well, & Footprints.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.